RuPaul's Drag Race UK: Contestants

-There have been a total of 56 contestants featured in six series of RuPaul's Drag Race UK so far with The Vivienne, Lawrence Chaney, Krystal Versace, Danny Beard, Ginger Johnson, and Kyran Thrax being crowned UK's Next Drag Superstar.
-Contestants have returned to compete on other editions of the Drag Race franchise, including on Canada's Drag Race: Canada vs. the World, RuPaul's Drag Race All Stars, and RuPaul's Drag Race Global All Stars.
+There have been a total of 80 contestants featured in seven series of RuPaul's Drag Race UK so far with The Vivienne, Lawrence Chaney, Krystal Versace, Danny Beard, Ginger Johnson, Kyran Thrax, and Bones being crowned UK's Next Drag Superstar.
+Contestants have returned to compete on other editions of the Drag Race franchise, including on Canada's Drag Race: Canada vs. the World, RuPaul's Drag Race All Stars, RuPaul's Drag Race Global All Stars, and Drag Race Down Under vs. the World.

 RuPaul's Drag Race: UK vs. the World

 On 21 December 2021, World of Wonder announced that a spin-off series, RuPaul's Drag Race: UK vs. the World, would premiere on 1 February 2022, with the BBC announcing that the series would coincide with the relaunch of BBC Three as a television channel.
 The series features queens from the UK version of the show, along with international queens who have competed in the Drag Race franchise around the world.
-The cast of the first series consisted of Baga Chipz, Blu Hydrangea and Cheryl Hole (all from the first series of RuPaul's Drag Race UK), Mo Heart (from the tenth season of RuPaul's Drag Race and the fourth season of All Stars) and Jujubee (from the second season of RuPaul's Drag Race and the first and fifth seasons of All Stars), Jimbo and Lemon (both from the first season of Canada's Drag Race), Janey Jacké (from the first season of Drag Race Holland), and Pangina Heals (the co-host of Drag Race Thailand).
+The cast of the first series consisted of Baga Chipz, Blu Hydrangea and Cheryl Hole (all from UK series 1), Mo Heart (US season 10 and All Stars 4) and Jujubee (US season 2, and All Stars 1 and All Stars 5), Jimbo and Lemon (both from Canada season 1), Janey Jacké (Holland season 1), and Pangina Heals (the co-host of Drag Race Thailand).
 During the finale on 8 March 2022, Blu Hydrangea was crowned "Queen of the Mothertucking World", winning the opportunity to record a remix of the song "Champion" with RuPaul, with Mo Heart placing runner-up.

 In December 2023, it was announced that RuPaul's Drag Race: UK vs. the World would be returning for a second series.
-The cast was announced at RuPaul's DragCon UK on 13 January 2024, and consisted of Gothy Kendoll (UK series 1), Tia Kofi (UK series 2), Choriza May (UK series 3), Jonbers Blonde (UK series 4), Scarlet Envy (US season 11 and All Stars 6), Mayhem Miller (US season 10 and the All Stars 5), Keta Minaj (Holland season 2), Hannah Conda (Down Under season 2), Marina Summers (Philippines season 1), La Grande Dame (France season 1), and Arantxa Castilla-La Mancha (España season 1).
+The cast was announced at RuPaul's DragCon UK on 13 January 2024, and consisted of Gothy Kendoll (UK series 1), Tia Kofi (UK series 2), Choriza May (UK series 3), Jonbers Blonde (UK series 4), Scarlet Envy (US season 11 and All Stars 6), Mayhem Miller (US season 10 and All Stars 5), Keta Minaj (Holland season 2), Hannah Conda (Down Under season 2), Marina Summers (Philippines season 1), La Grande Dame (France season 1), and Arantxa Castilla-La Mancha (España season 1).
 The series began on 9 February 2024, with the winner receiving a cash prize of £50,000 – the first cash prize to be awarded on a British version of the show.
 During the finale on 29 March 2024, Tia Kofi was crowned the next "Queen of the Mothertucking World", with Hannah Conda placing runner-up.